akeeba/releasemaker/README.md

 * *common.token* Your FOF API Token.
 Used when username and password are left empty.
 * *common.category* integer; the ARS category where things will be published.
 * *common.releasedir* Absolute path to the local directory containing the files to publish.
-* *common.releasegroups* array of integers; numeric IDs of Akeeba Subscriptions levels which will have access to the release.
-Optional.
 * *common.releaseaccess* integer; numeric ID of Joomla!
 View Access Level which will have access to the release.
 Optional.
 * *common.repodir* Absolute path to the local directory containing the Git directory of the files you're publishing
 * *common.cacert* Absolute path to a custom CA cache file or PEM-encoded certificate to be considered valid for SSL/TLS connections.